Who is Laura Ingalls Wilder?

 Key Takeaway: Learn who Laura Ingalls Wilder is and about her life in De Smet

-1. Wagon Adventures (weather permitting)
+Wagon Adventures **

 What was it like for Laura and her family to travel thousands of miles in a wagon?
-She and her family traversed more than 6 states in wagon.
+She and her family traversed more than 6 states in a wagon.
 Students will get to climb into a fully restored wagon.
 They will learn about traveling in such a vehicle and become familiar with both the adventures

 and difficulties.